rivasbolinga/Home-For-All/README.md

 In order to run this project you need:

- -A PC running any operating system like Windows, Linux, or MacOS <br>
+ -A PC running any operating system like Windows, Linux, or MacOS.

- -An Internet connection
+ -An Internet connection.

- -A browser like Google Chrome or Mozilla Firefox
+ -A browser like Google Chrome or Mozilla Firefox.

  -Git installed

  -Knowledge of some basic Git commands

 ### Setup